 Contractor: L F Pardue of Geneva

-See: The architect, George E McDonald of Omaha, Nebraska, designed courthouses in Kansas in Elk County; in Missouri in Andrew County, Bates County, Johnson County and Lawrence County and in Nebraska in Nuckolls County and in Wyoming in Niobrara County.
+See: The architect, George E McDonald of Omaha, Nebraska designed courthouses in Kansas in Elk County; in Missouri in Andrew County, Bates County, Johnson County and Lawrence County; in Nebraska in Nuckolls County and in Wyoming in Niobrara County.

 Note: The courthouse was modeled after the courthouse in Gage County.
 The clock in the tower was installed by W P McCall, a Geneva jeweler, in 1909.